ToeKneeJin/Online-Instructor-Tracking-System/README.md

 This project is currently in developement.

 ## Issue:
-My company (refered to as Company below) is an educational services company that provide tutoring sessions to students, and many tutoring sessions are outsources to independent contractors.
+My company (referred to as Company below) is an educational services company that provide tutoring sessions to students, and many tutoring sessions are outsources to independent contractors.
 There is a large number of contractors, and Company needs a more efficient system to keep track of instructor information and tutoring subjects to streamline the scheduling process.

 ## User story:
 User types: Student Manager, Admin